nixworks/public/news/2010/04/16/README.md

 ##### United States Secretary of State
 ### [United States Secretary of State Hillary Clinton calls again on Israel and the Palestinians to make a better effort to pursue peace. ](/news/2010/04/16/united-states-secretary-of-state-hillary-clinton-calls-again-on-israel-and-the-palestinians-to-make-a-better-effort-to-pursue-peace.md)
-_Context: United States Secretary of State, Hillary Clinton, Israel, Palestine_
+_Context: Hillary Clinton, Palestine, United States Secretary of State, Israel_

 ##### Lady Gaga
 ### [Lady Gaga breaks a YouTube most viewed record, becoming "Queen of YouTube" with more than one billion views. ](/news/2010/04/16/lady-gaga-breaks-a-youtube-most-viewed-record-becoming-queen-of-youtube-with-more-than-one-billion-views.md)
-_Context: YouTube, Lady Gaga_
+_Context: Lady Gaga, YouTube_

 ## [Previous Day...](/news/2010/04/15/index.md)